Overcoming Narcissist Abuse, by Elizabeth Shaw – Life Coach.

 When you genuinely pay attention to the words that fall from their mouths, you’ll know all those times you couldn’t work out what was happening, they were talking rubbish to you, from backhanded compliments.

 “You’re hair looks better like that than it did before.”

 “I didn’t think you’d get the promotion, congratulations.”

 “You look pretty when you have makeup on.”

-“I’m not controlling, you’re trying to control me.”
+“I’m not controlling, and you’re trying to control me.”

-“You know what I’m like in a morning, you should have left me alone.”
+“You know what I’m like in the morning, and you should have left me alone.”

 “If you’d had paid me more attention, I wouldn’t have gone elsewhere.”